 Description of the Procedure

 This procedure will be done in stages.
 The first stage is a procedure called an osteotomy .
-The doctor will make an incision in the leg and cut the bone.
-The doctor will select a fixation device for the leg.
+An incision will be made in the leg and the bone will be cut.
+A leg fixation device will be selected.
 This will stabilize the bone while it is being lengthened.
-Options include:
+Options are:

 - External fixation device—This framed device is positioned around the leg.
 Pins and wires are placed through the skin and tissue to reach the bone and lengthen it.
 Some have a dial attached to the frame.
 This dial is turned to slowly lengthen the bone.

 - Internal fixation device—This is placed inside the leg.
 It is positioned on the bone.
 Some of these devices have a nail with a tool that automatically lengthens the bone.
 In some people , it is used with the external device.

 This stage may start a few days or weeks after the osteotomy and last for a couple of months.
 The body will slowly regenerate new bone in the small space that was created between the bone ends.

 The bone heals during the next stage.
 X-rays will be taken.
 The fixation devices will be removed when the healing is complete.